javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 - **`path=/mypath`**

 The url path prefix, where the cookie is accessible.
+Must be absolute.
 By default, it's the current path.

-If a cookie is set with `path=/mypath`, it's visible at `/mypath` and `/mypath/page`, but not at `/page` or `/mypathpage`.
+If a cookie is set with `path=/mypath`, it's visible at `/mypath` and `/mypath/*`, but not at `/page` or `/mypathpage`.

 Usually, we set `path=/` to make the cookie accessible from all website pages.

-Please note: the path must be absolute (start with `/`).

 ## domain